flowersinthesand/portal-java/core/README.md

 The expression for data.
 By default, regarding expression as property name, the property of the root data becomes the data to be passed to the handler.

 ### Reply
 Specifies that the annotated parameter or method is a reply callback, and the annotation must be present on one place in all the possible place in a event handler.
 In the method case, after execution a reply callback will be executed regarding the execution result as the callback data.

-In the parameter case, the parameter's type should be `Reply.Fn` and the method's return type does not matter.
+In the parameter case, the parameter's type should be `Reply.Fn`.
 Use this way when you need to execute the callback asynchronously out of the current thread.

+* `Class<? extends Throwable>[] failFor() default {}`

+Indicates what exceptions should be handled for the fail callback in the browser side.
+This attribute is only valid when the annotation is annotated to the method.
+If no class is specified, the annotated method's exception types will be used as the value instead.
+Unhandled exceptions will be thrown to the container.
+Data for the fail callback is in the form of map contains the handled exception's fully qualified class name (`type`) and message (`message`).

 #### Fn
 Reply callback interface.